Skip to content

 The user object shape depends on the auth backend.
 FastPluggy core expects:

-is_admin Controls visibility of the admin sidebar section
+is_admin bool Controls visibility of the admin sidebar section